fieldtrip/website/development/guideline/code.md

 Sometimes it is necessary to rename or remove a function, an option or a piece of code.
 We should try to keep FieldTrip backward compatible whenever we replace a function or an option with something else.
 However, it is not possible to maintain backward compatibility for ever and sometimes the requirements for the deprecated functionality interferes with other maintenance to the code or the implementation of new functionality.
 Therefore we should accommodate the possibility to remove deprecated functionality, i.e. make the functionality unsupported.

-Sections of code or functions that are deprecated should be documented in the code as such, including the name of the person who deprecated it, the date at which it was deprecated, and possibly also a link to some background (e.g. link to GitHub Issues) and an estimate of when the support for the deprecated functionality can be removed altogether (i.e. an "expiration date").
+Sections of code or functions that are deprecated should be documented in the code as such, including the name of the person who deprecated it, the date at which it was deprecated, and possibly also a link to some background (e.g., link to GitHub Issues) and an estimate of when the support for the deprecated functionality can be removed altogether (i.e. an "expiration date").
 Deprecated functions and options should also be added to [this list](/development/deprecated).

 An example is